 Radiocarbon dating has been used to determine the age of all the samples.
-Because many data points were previously published and assigned various "unique sample IDs", we decided to use the lab code provided for dating as Unique sample ID (Field 1) to avoid confusion over the numbering system.
-Conform the HOLSEA workbook, sample ID (Lab-number), dating result (age + uncertainty, in C BP) are the primary dating information.
-Where available, $\delta^{13}$ C (in ‰) and source reference of the date are provided as meta-information (see also Hijma et al., 2015; Hijma and Cohen, 2019).
-For very early radiocarbon dates measured before 1962 (original Gro-numbers from the Groningen lab), a later published correction for the Suess effect has been applied,

-620 following Vogel and Waterbolk (1963).
-These samples are documented in the HOLSEA-NL workbook using their converted

-GrN-number, with the original C-age document in the notes.
-Additionally, a bulk error is provided for samples dated using conventional dating (e.g., GrN-numbers), except when explicitly stated that it was not a bulk sample (e.g., piece of wood).
-The bulk error is provided in the radiocarbon tab of the workbook.
+Because many datapoints were previously published and assigned various "unique sample IDs" we decided to use the lab code provided for dating as Unique sample ID (Field 1), to avoid confusion over the numbering system.
+Conform the HOLSEA workbook, sample ID (Lab-number), dating result (age + uncertainty, in 14 C BP) are the primary dating information.
+Where available, δ^{13} C (in ‰) are provided and source reference of the date is provided as meta-information (see also Hijma et al., 2015; Hijma and Cohen, 2019).
+For very early radiocarbon dates, measured before 1962 (original Gro-numbers from the Groningen lab) a later published correction for the Suess effect has been applied, following Vogel and Waterbolk (1963).
+These samples are documented in the HOLSEA-NL workbook using their converted GrN-number, with the original 14 C-age document in the notes.
+Additionally, a bulk error is provided for sample dated using conventional dating (e.g., GrN-numbers), except when explicitly stated that it was not a bulk sample (e.g., piece of wood).
+The bulk error is provided in the radiocarbon tab and a note is made in the sampled material.

-625 The C-dating results from terrestrial material, such as basal peat macrofossils and charcoal, have been calibrated using the atmospheric calibration curve IntCal20 (Reimer et al. 2020).
-We recalibrated dates from older studies.
+The 14C-dating results from terrestrial material such as basal peat macrofossils and charcoal, have been calibrated using the atmospheric calibration curve IntCal20 (Reimer et al. 2020).
+We recalibrated older samples.
 Note that dating results earlier calibrated with IntCal04 and IntCal13 (in source literature) hardly differ from the IntCal20 recalibration (in HOLSEA-NL), as all our data is from within the Holocene part of the calibration curves.